GABETROLL/holbertonschool-low_level_programming/README.md

 ## Creator
 Hello, I'm Gabriel Fernandez, the creator of this project.
 I first started programming in Python, in late 2019, and made my first small games in Pygame, from YouTube tutorials.
 I then started Holberton in September 2022, and chose Web Development as my Holberton Specialization.

-During the first 3 months of the Holberton program, we are taught C. I had started using C about a few weeks before the course started, since they told us to prepare ourselves for it.
-The first few dozen projects for Holberton since the first few weeks of the course, until the start of the 2nd trimester, we slowly built this repository with its exercises.
 ### My Contacts
 <a href="https://www.linkedin.com/in/gabriel-fernandez-415609278/" target="_blank">
 <img src=https://img.shields.io/badge/linkedin-%231E77B5.svg?&style=for-the-badge&logo=linkedin&logoColor=white alt=LinkedIn style="margin-bottom: 5px;" />